Digital artwork by Adam Ferriss

 The father takes a moment to look into his head.
 He considers whether it is time to tell his son this particular story.

 "Well.
-There is a story that I've wanted to tell you for a long time.
+There is a story I've wanted to tell you for a long time.
 But I'm not sure you're ready.
 You might never sleep again."

 "Yes!
 Tell me!"

 The father sighs, though he smiles through it.
 He pauses, looks his son in the eye, and waits a few seconds.
-The son is aware of this tactic and understands that the father is only building tension and has already surrendered to telling his story.
+The son is aware of this tactic and understands the father is only building tension and has already surrendered to telling his story.

 "Ora, Papa.
 Your trick doesn't work with me."